lino-framework/book/docs/dev/doctests.rst

+.. _tested_docs:
+.. _dev.doctest:

 ================
 Doctests in Lino
 ================

+**Tested documents** are pages that contain blocks of Python code marked by a ``>>>`` in the beginning of each line.
-**Tested documents** are a way of writing test cases.
-They are pages of a document tree which are being tested using Python's standard doctest command.
+They are part of the Lino test suite and have been tested using Python's standard doctest command.

-Examples of such documents are all pages below :doc:`/specs/index`.
+You can re-play the instructions on such pages in the demo project, either interactively in a Django :manage:`shell` session or by writing a script and run it using :manage:`run`.

-Lino adds a new style of test cases: test cases that use a :class:`django.test.Client`, but *on a cached demo database* and *not* on a temporary test database as the Django test runner creates it.
+They run **on a cached demo database** and not on a temporary test database as the Django test runner creates it.

-The advantage is that they access the existing demo database and thus don't need to populate it (load the demo fixtures) for each test run.
+The advantage of this is that they access the existing demo database and thus don't need to populate it (load the demo fixtures) for each test run.

 A limitation of these cases is of course that they may not modify the database.
 That's why we sometimes call them static or passive.
 They just observe whether everything looks as expected.

-All these would deserve a whole chapter of documentation.
-I'll do my best to fill up this hole...  meanwhile you must use the source, Luke!
+There is much more to say about this topic... meanwhile you must use the source, Luke!

 The doctest command extracts code snippets from any text file, runs them in a subprocess and then checks whether their output is the same